robier/dokman/docs/structure.md

 - `services` - Directory holding all **docker compose** `yml` files.
 Philosophy is to create little building blocks as possible, so it can be easily reused.
-Having that in mind you can make folders and sub folders any way you like and organise your `yml` files (ie. you can make a folder with `ports` where you will have only yml parts that exposes some service port inside docker to host machine).
+Having that in mind you can make folders and sub folders any way you like and organise your `yml` files (i.e. you can make a folder with `ports` where you will have only yml parts that exposes some service port inside docker to host machine).

 **Note:** You can add additional folders and sub-folders that suits your project needs.